abrasive/shairport/CAR INSTALL.md

 As you can see, the effect of these commands is to start the WiFi transmitter, give the base station the IP address `10.0.10.1`, start a DHCP server and finally start the Shairport Sync service.

 ### Final Steps
-Up to now, if you reboot the Pi, it will connect to your WiFi network, ignoring the instruction to act as a base station.
+Up to now, if you reboot the Pi, it will reconnect to your WiFi network, ignoring the instruction to act as a base station.
 That is because the `wlan0` interface is still under the control of the `dhcpcd` service.
 So, the final step is to instruct the `dhcpcd` service not to manage `wlan0`.
 To do this, edit `/etc/dhcpcd.conf` and insert the following line at the start:
 ```
 denyinterfaces wlan0
 ```